driving-direction

 You will have to identify the moving hazard by clicking a mouse.
 For example, a car pulling out in front of you, as quickly as possible.
 You will be given a 'window of time' in which to spot the hazard.
 The score will depend on how soon you identify the hazard - the longer they take, the lower their score.
 You will score a zero mark if you either click too late, or repeatedly.

 Some recent press reports have compared the test to a video game.
-DSA feels this is inaccurate and misleading.
+DVSA feels this is inaccurate and misleading.
 All the clips are real life video film to make the test experience as realistic as possible.
 Virtual reality enhancement was not used.
 The test will not require computer literacy.
 The reference to a video game might unnecessarily worry people unfamiliar with computers.

 The 'touchscreen' system has been carefully designed to make sure it is easy to use.